What can care providers do to provide better person-centred care to LGBTQ+ service users?

 - Build a culture in which it is ok to ask questions when you are unsure.
 Doing so is the best way to break down barriers.
 And this approach also provides care professionals with a firm platform to deliver care to the LGBTQ+ community.

 - Create opportunities to learn.
 Prejudice and unconscious bias will not change overnight so managers need to provide experiences to help their employees and service users develop.
-This could be through traditional training or by making LGBTQ+ books, magazines or DVDs available for staff.
+This could be through traditional training or by making LGBTQ+ books, magazines or access to digital resources available for staff.

 - Identify support networks.
 Look to partner with LGBTQ+ community groups or charities and ensure that service users can access the kinds of activities or support groups that they want to be part of.